GitHub Actions (Auto-Generated)¶

 dependency-scan.yml — Dependency Scan¶

-Runs Trivy and npm audit on pushes to main and weekly on schedule.
+Runs Trivy and the ecosystem-specific dependency auditor on pushes to main and weekly on schedule.

 Fails build if: Known vulnerabilities in dependencies.